fedsi/WorldPayMerchantOfferRestService/README.md

 ```

 ## Authentication
-Authentication and authorization concerns are ignored in this project
+Authentication and authorization concerns are ignored in this project.

 ## Running

 Application entry point -  _WorldPayMerchantOfferServiceApplication_

 **POST** - Create a new merchant